ICRA’s CSR Mission

 ICRA’s environmental sustainability programme is currently focused on lake restoration and tree plantation drives.
-The programmes strive to constructively engage employees in environment conservation.

 The lake restoration project is designed with the primary objective of improving and enhancing the water-holding capacity of the Singahalli Lake, Bengaluru.

 The project will be completed in two phases – resulting in better cropping patterns, more productivity of land, and reduction in water wastage near the area.
 ICRA has also pledged to plant more than 2000 trees to increase the green cover and floral diversity around the lake.
 The project is implemented in collaboration with Eco-watch.

 The Covid-19 pandemic is the defining global health crisis of our time.
-As responsible citizens, ICRA has contributed Rs 1 Cr to the Prime Minister’s Citizen Assistance and Relief in Emergency Situations Funds (PM CARES Fund).
+As responsible citizens, ICRA has contributed to the Prime Minister’s Citizen Assistance and Relief in Emergency Situations Funds (PM CARES Fund).
 These funds will be used for essential activities like testing, setting up of isolation wards, procurement of personal protective gears, ventilators, post-rehabilitation provisions, etc.